 As for advice, concentrate on developing the skills you will need to contribute meaningfully.
 If you are a nurse or other health care provider, become an excellent clinician.
 We need your skills and experience to join with the seasoned clinical colleagues we are so fortunate to learn from and work with globally.
 Appreciating and respecting different cultures is the key, and the best place to begin to do that is in your own community.
 Seek out opportunities to volunteer and work with immigrant and refugee communities in your local community, and you can develop vital skills and experience.
 Learning a new language, seeking cultural experiences in art, music and theater, and reading literature from around the world are all ways to engage.

 Joining the greater global community is a way to both learn about global health delivery and to make connections with other likeminded people.
-Two good communities to explore are Global Health Delivery Online, a diverse online global community, and the Global Nursing Caucus, a forum for nurses to exchange best practices and to connect around global efforts.
+A good place to start is Global Health Delivery Online, a diverse online global community.

 Medical Officer/Program Officer for Russia